ericbrooke/career_ladders/software_engineering/core_engineer.md

 * Demonstrates effective listening and questioning skills.

 ## Collaboration
-* Actively builds relationships with team members.
+* Actively builds relationships with team members
-* Actively participates in team meetings.
+* Actively participates in team meetings, team activites and Tech wide events
-* Shares the successes of the team and honors the contributions of others.
+* Shares the successes of the team and acknowledges the contributions of others e.g product, testing and UI
-* Works closely with stakeholders responsible for validating assigned tasks.
+* Works closely with stakeholders responsible for validating assigned tasks e.g. code reviews, and demos
-* Regularly fulfills expectations around team participation and stakeholder interaction.

 ## Problem Solving / Decision Making
 * Critically analyzes one’s own work